May 08, 2023

 - Incorporate a logo to solidify your blog’s brand.
 You don’t have to create one from scratch or hire a graphic designer – use free logo makers instead.

 - Use icons in place of text when appropriate.
 They make your site more visually appealing.
 Social media buttons are a good example of this.

 - Learn and be curious.
 Study different resources on web design inspiration if you’re feeling stuck.

 If you wish to delegate the task of designing your blog, you can hire a web designer.

 Install Plugins and Tools to Extend Functionality

-A WordPress plugin is a piece of code that extends the functionality of a website.
+A WordPress plugin is code that extends a website’s functionality.
 Plugins provide extra features and can be installed, adjusted, and removed quickly.
-Managing plugins requires no coding knowledge.
+And the best part is that managing plugins requires no coding knowledge.